Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Simulation study

+Table \ref{tab:rejection} also suggests that the considered sample sizes are likely too small to guarantee a satisfactory power of the tests when the censoring proportion is high (75\%).
+Furthermore, the tests based on the empirical quantiles and the empirical standard deviation are clearly less powerful than the tests based on the IQR and the MAD.
+This could be partially explained by the conservative behavior of the first two and the liberal behavior of the latter two tests under the null hypothesis.
+Apart from the settings with a high censoring proportion (75\%), however, all tests show a satisfactory power.
+For this reason, and in view of the better control of the type-I error rate, the tests based on the empirical quantiles and the standard deviation still seem preferable.
+In our analysis of the SUCCESS-A study data (involving a much larger sample size, see Section \ref{sec:data}), we found almost no differences between the four tests.

-In Tables~\ref{tab:rejection_p2} and~\ref{tab:rejection_p4} we also present the estimated type-I error rates and the estimated power of the $z$-test based on the Cox model.
+In Table~\ref{tab:rejection} we also present the estimated type-I error rates and the estimated power of the $z$-test based on the Cox model.
 Since this test is not based on a resampling procedure, it is unsurprising that the type-I error rates are generally not as close to 5\% as those of the four novel tests.
-In fact, the $z$-test based on the Cox model seems rather liberal.

-On the other hand, more surprisingly, the proposed tests based on the pseudo-observation approach are most often more powerful than the $z$-test based on the Cox model.
-This is often even the case in Setting~II where the proportional hazards model is correctly specified and the corresponding $z$-test based on the Cox model is expected to be particularly powerful.
+In fact, the $z$-test based on the Cox model seems too liberal in many of the considered scenarios.
+On the other hand, the proposed tests based on the pseudo-observation approach are often less powerful than the $z$-test based on the Cox model.
 In this respect, it should be noted that the proposed tests based on pseudo-observations focus on parameters that differ from those in the Cox model.
 As a consequence, a direct comparison of the tests is challenging.
-Nevertheless, as argued above, the interpretation of the parameters $(\beta_{11}, \beta_{21})$ and $\delta_{1}$ is similar.

-{In conclusion, the simulation study provides evidence that the proposed tests based on the two-sample pseudo-observation approach exhibit high power and keep up with the $z$-test in the Cox model, even if the latter is correctly specified.
-Among the novel tests, the one based on a studentization by means of the empirical standard deviation of the bootstrapped parameter estimates seems most reliable in terms of type-I error control -- albeit having slightly lower power compared to some of the other novel tests.}
+In conclusion, the simulation study provides evidence that the proposed tests based on the two-sample pseudo-observation approach exhibit satisfactory power in small-sample settings, provided that the censoring proportion does not exceed~50\%.
+They also keep up with the $z$-test in the Cox model, which, however, failed to control the type-I error in many of the considered settings.
+Among the novel tests, the two tests based on either a studentization by means of the empirical standard deviation or the empirical quantiles of the bootstrapped parameter estimates seem most reliable in terms of type-I error control -- albeit having slightly lower power compared to the other novel tests.

-\section{Analysis of the SUCCESS-A Study Data}
+\section{Analysis of the SUCCESS-A study data}